awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

   + **S3: Storage \- Standard**

     Filters by costs associated with how many GB that you have stored in Amazon S3\.
++ **Charge Type**

+  Charge types are different types of charges or fees\.
+**Credit**
+Any AWS credits that are applied to your account\.
+**Other out\-of\-cycle charges**
+Any subscription charges that aren't upfront reservation charges or support charges\.
+**Recurring reservation fee**
+Any recurring charges to your account\.
+When you purchase a Partial Upfront or No Upfront Reserved Instance from AWS, you pay a recurring charge in exchange for a lower rate for using the instance\.
+The recurring fees can result in spikes on the first day of every month, when AWS charges your account\.
+**Refund**
+Any refunds that you received\.
+Refunds are listed as a separate line item in the data table\.
+They do not appear as an item in the chart because they represent a negative value in the calculation of your costs\.
+The chart displays only positive values\.
+**Reservation applied usage **
+Usage that AWS applied reservation discounts to\.
+**Support fee**
+Any charges that AWS charges you for a support plan\.
+When you purchase a support plan from AWS, you pay a monthly charge in exchange for service support\.
+The monthly fees can result in spikes on the first day of every month, when AWS charges your account\.
+**Tax**
+Any taxes that are associated with the charges or fees in your cost chart\.
+Cost Explorer adds all taxes together as a single component of your costs\.
+If you select five or fewer filters, Cost Explorer displays your tax expenses as a single bar\.
+If you select six or more filters, Cost Explorer displays five bars, stacks, or lines, and then aggregates all remaining items, including taxes, into a sixth bar, stack slice, or plot line that is labeled **Other**\.
+If you choose to omit **RI upfront fees**, **RI recurring charges**, or **Support charges** from your chart, Cost Explorer continues to include any taxes that are associated with the charges\.
+Cost Explorer displays your tax costs in the chart only when you choose **Monthly** drop down\.
+When you filter your cost chart, the following rules govern the inclusion of taxes:

+  1. Taxes are excluded if you select non\-**Linked Account** filters, either singly or in combination with other filters\.

+  1. Taxes are included if you select the **Linked Accounts** filters\.
+**Upfront reservation fee**
+Any upfront fees that are charged to your account\.
+When you purchase an All Upfront or Partial Upfront Reserved Instance from AWS, you pay an upfront fee in exchange for a lower rate for using the instance\.
+The upfront fees can result in spikes in the chart for the days or months when you make your purchases\.
+**Usage**
+Usage that AWS didn't apply reservation discounts to\.